rileyatodd/personalSite/articles/HotkeyHijinks.md

 ## Hotkey Hijinks

-Even before I started programming I've always been a fan of hotkeys, wether in games or any other program like Excel.
+Even before I started programming I've always been a fan of hotkeys, whether in games or any other program like Excel.
 I remember spending hours agonizing over the ideal hotkey setup for each of my World of Warcraft characters.
 The reason hotkeys appealed to me so much was that they were efficient.
 I hated when I wanted to react to something quickly but the reaction I wanted wasn't already engrained in my muscle memory.

 Now that I am a full time software engineer I feel even more justified in finding the perfect combination of keyboard layout and hotkeys.
 Spending 8 hours a day at a computer makes you yearn for more efficient ways to use it.
 When I first learned about vi/vim and how fast people could fly around a text file without their hands leaving the home row on the keyboard I knew I had to step my game up.